Native Seed

 • Purple prairie clover (Dalea purpurea)

-Showy and easy
+Showy and Easy

 These species establish readily, are relatively inexpensive and create masses of color noticeable at 65 mph.
 They are crowd pleasers.